bigtimecodersean/bigtimecodersean.github.io/projects.md

 ### [Exlporing the Phenomenology of Haptic Stimulation](https://www.youtube.com/watch?v=ga88RGOzJwk)

-From March - July 2021, I designed and built a multi-sensory stimulation device that uses light, sound, and haptic vibration to induce targeted emotional states, for use in psychedelic therapy clinics.
+Designed and built a multi-sensory stimulation device that uses light, sound, and haptic vibration to induce targeted emotional states, for use in psychedelic therapy clinics.
 In addition to building the device, I spent time mapping out the phenomenology of haptic vibration.

 (For NDA purposes, I cannot publish photos of the finished product)